metasmile/jessi-playground/README.md

 # Welcome to JESSi's public room

 This xcode project is part of our brand new ios project 'JESSi'.
 Not a TDD project.
-It contains some well-tested code snippets, utils, benchmarking results for solving common or mission critical issues or just curious while proceeding project.
+It contains only some well-tested runnable code snippets, utils, benchmarking results for solving common or mission critical issues or just curious while proceeding project.
 We'll write topic by topic in this place to be continued.

 And yes, sure, don't forgot after clone into your MBP,
 ```